StanfordLegion/legion/README.md

 ## Other Features

-- Inorder Execution: Users can force the high-level runtime to execute all tasks in program order by passing '-hl:inorder' flag on the command-line.
+- Inorder Execution: Users can force the high-level runtime to execute all tasks in program order by passing `-hl:inorder` flag on the command-line.

-- Dynamic Independence Tests: Users can request the high-level runtime perform dynamic independence tests between regions and partitions by passing '-hl:dynamic' flag on the command-line.
+- Dynamic Independence Tests: Users can request the high-level runtime perform dynamic independence tests between regions and partitions by passing `-hl:dynamic` flag on the command-line.